HEROLABS/herolabs-apns/README.md

 to the Apple service.
 You don't need to open, close or maintain it.
 The underlying connection management is handeled by the library and netty.

+## Creating a connection
 To create a connection we will need a `ssl-context` and an `address` of the Apple servers.
 The `address` is the easy part.
 You may need the `dev-address` or the `prod-address` to obtain the addresses used by Apple.

 To create the `ssl-context` you may use the functions in `herolabs.apns.ssl`.
-First create a File or URL to your keystore.
-How you create this, I'll explain later.
+First create a Files or URLs to your certificate and key files.
+Then you can use the `keystore` function to create a transient keystore containing the key and the certificate.

-    (def key-store (clojure.java.io/resource "keys/my-keystore"))
+	(let [key-file (resource "files/my-project.p12")
+	      cert-file (resource "files/my-project.cer")
+	      store (ssl/keystore :key-path key-
+	      					  :key-pass "verysecretkeypass"
+	      					  :cert-path cert-file)]
+		…
+	)

 Unfortunately the certificates used by Apple are not signed by a major (known by the JRE) authority.
 So the connection would not be established by the JRE.
 You have to choices: a) import the Apple certificates into the JRE keystores (secure)
 b) override the trust manager so that he accepts the certificate (not so secure).
 In this example I chose b.

-    (def silly-trust-managers (naive-trust-managers :trace true)))

-Now we have everything in place to create the SSLContext to user for the connection.
+Now lets have a look how to create the context and connection:

-    (def ctx (ssl-context
-          :store-path keystore
-          :store-pass "averysecretpassword"
-          :cert-pass "anevenbetterpassword"
+	(let [silly-trust-managers (naive-trust-managers :trace true)
-          :trust-managers silly-trust-managers)
+		  ctx (ssl/ssl-context :keystore store :trust-managers silly-trust-managers)

-So let's create the connection:

-    (def connection (push/create-connection (dev-address) ctx))
+		  connection (push/create-connection (dev-address) ctx)]
+		…
+	)

 Now lets send a message:

     (send-message connection "--the-device-token--" message)

-a vóila!
-The message is sent!

 Due to the nature of the protocol the feedback is very "limitied".
 This means, if an error occurs Apple simply closes the underlying connection.
 So you don't get any feedback if the message will reach the sender, but that is exactly